About the Library

 Materials may be available in a variety of formats.
 Factors governing the choice of format include anticipated use, storage requirements, ease of access, cost, and the format of earlier editions.
 When all other factors are equal, ease of access by the public shall be the primary consideration.

 The Library accepts gifts and donations, and will gladly purchase memorials.
-The Library reserves the right to evaluate all gifts, donations, and memorial requests in accordance with the criteria applied to purchased materials.
-Items that do not meet the Library's objectives and policies may be refused, sold or otherwise disposed.
+The Library reserves the right to evaluate all gifts, donations, and memorial requests in accordance with the selection criteria.
+Items that do not meet the Library’s selection criteria may be refused, sold or otherwise disposed.
 No other conditions may be imposed relating to any gift, donation, or memorial either before or after its acceptance by the Library.
-Bookplates shall be provided for memorials, and a letter will be sent to the donor.
+The Library will provide bookplates, and a letter will be sent to the donor.

 The Boca Raton Public Library appreciates the willingness of authors to contribute their items to the library collection.
 All donations presented to the Library as gifts are subject to the same selection criteria as purchased items.
 An item(s) not included in the collection will be donated to the Friends of the Library Bookstore.